HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 Please do not harass other server members by adding them as Trusted Users.
 Only add users you personally know.

+Furthermore the development would like to stress that ⬡-Drones should only add users they inherently trust as Trusted Users.
+This feature is seen as a form of power exchange, that needs to be properly considered and negotiated.

 Examples:
 - `hc!add_trusted_user 0002` will add ⬡-Drone 0002 as a trusted user.
 - `hc!add_trusted_user HumanFriend` will add associate "HumanFriend" as a trusted user.